 Here are some tips to optimize your e-mail marketing

 - Personalize – don’t just use receiver’s name, but also personalize your message.
-You can research about the problem your prospect is facing and then find way about how your services/product(s) can provide solution.
-Now, talk about it in your email, if you’ve already written a blog about it, then why not share it in email.
-It will slowdown your email process but you will exponentially increase your conversions.
+You can research about the problem your prospect is facing and then find the way about how your services/product(s) can provide a solution.
+Now, talk about it in your email, if you’ve already written a blog about it, then why not share it in the email.
+It will slow down your email process but you will exponentially increase your conversions.
 I’ve done it myself, which helped me generate leads from 80 percent of my emails.

-- Give them reason to click and read – use engaging and attractive headlines with relevant question or information, and proper CTAs.
-Headline can make or break your email!
-Yes, if it does not appeal, it will go right into trash box.
+- Give them the reason to click and read – use engaging and attractive headlines with relevant question or information, and proper CTAs.
+The headline can make or break your email!
+Yes, if it does not appeal, it will go right into the trash box.

-- Use CRO techniques – on email you can apply conversion rate optimization techniques- by adding call to actions buttons, using social buttons, and using lesser but effective design.
-To get wholesome idea about conversion rate optimization read this article from Unbounce.
+- Use CRO techniques – on the email you can apply conversion rate optimization techniques- by adding the call to actions buttons, using social buttons, and using lesser but effective design.
+To get the wholesome idea about conversion rate optimization read this article from Unbounce.